kanehara/patdoc/README.md

 The dev server is run on `localhost:8080`

+### Vue Chrome Dev Tool

+The Vue chrome dev tools [extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) allows for inspection of component and Vuex state.
+It also offers a great time travelling feature to relive state mutations.

 ## Server

 The client requires the server to be running for retrieving and modifying